iSapozhnik/Launchy-App-Switcher-Launcher/README.md

 - Support for drag and drop file opening

 ## Changelog
+### Version 1.2.7 (29.06.2025)
+- UX has been improved.
+- The app no longer shows the usage counter if it has been purchased.
+- When the "Hide menu bar" toggle is on, the app will show the preferences window after each restart.
+Additionally, there is now a toggle to disable this behavior.
+- Added more languages.
+Huge thanks to the folks from South Korea for their support.
+If you find any incorrect translation, feel free to suggest a correction: https://crowdin.com/project/launchy
+- For better support, there is now a Discord server available—please find it in Preferences → About.

+### Version 1.2.3 (21.01.2025)
+- Showing app names in the center of the menu

+### Version 1.2.2 (16.01.2025)
+- Showing an alert explaining how to bring back the Preferences window when using the ‘Hide menu bar icon’ toggle.
+- Fixing localization issues

+### Version 1.2.1 (15.01.2025)
+- Fixed an issue where apps were not saved if selected from the dropdown.
+- Improved the handling of hidden apps.

 ### Version 1.2 (15.01.2025)
 - Improved performance of the menu appearance—now, without animation, it appears instantly.
 - The maximum selection tolerance has been increased.